DevOpsBootcamp/website/source/files.rst

 .. ifnotslides::

-    This is a *very* simplified version of how this program would look, but not by much.
+    This is a *very* simplified version of how the program would look, but not by much.
 The principles are still the same: you can interface with a device just like you would interface with a file.
 By taking a file pointer (location of the file on disk) one can ``open``, ``read``, ``write``, and